LEAVING SITE

 Treatment Considerations

 Transient minor irritation to the skin next to the affected nail can occur; if irritation worsens or persists, stop use and consult a healthcare professional.
-Harmless discoloration (whitening) of the affected nail may occur.
+Harmless discolouration (whitening) of the affected nail may occur.
 In rare cases, the affected nail may become loose and detach from the nail bed.
 If this occurs, stop use and consult a healthcare professional.

 Ask a doctor